Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/aiven-kafka-cluster-sasl-ssl-protocol.md

 ## Configure and connect using SASL protocol

-Follow the steps below to configure and connect to an Aiven for Apache Kafka® and Klaw using SSL protocol:
+Follow the steps below to configure and connect to an Aiven for Apache Kafka and Klaw using SSL protocol:

 1. In the Klaw web interface, navigate to **Environments**, and click **Clusters**.